 Maldives - OPCAT Situation

-The Subcommittee on Prevention of Torture visited the Maldives in December 2007 and focused also on the development process of the NPM.
-The report was made public.
-The SPT also conducted a follow-up visit to the Maldives in December 2014.
+The Subcommittee on Prevention of Torture visited the Maldives in December 2007 and in December 2014.
+Only the report of the first visit in 2007 was made public.

-The SPT member Lowell Patria Goddard is the SPT Focal Point for the Maldives.
+The SPT member who is the SPT Focal Point for the Maldives is available here.

 At first, the NPM functioned as part of the investigation unit of the Human Rights Commission.
 In 2009 a separate unit was created to perform the NPM tasks.
 The NPM unit reports directly to the Secretary-General of the Human Rights Commission of the Maldives and is assisted by one Commissioner as mentoring member.

 The APT was informed that the NPM Unit receives support from existing departments within the Human Rights Commission, as follows:

 - the Legal Department assists the NPM Unit through comments on national legislation relevant to prevention of torture;

 - the NPM Unit can refer cases and complaints from victims of human rights violations received during their monitoring visits to the Complaints Department; and

 - the Education and Media Department conducts awareness programs for persons deprived of their liberty and human rights’ training for prison officers.

 The Human Rights Commission publishes an annual report which includes a section on the NPM, which may be available on its website.